FSMaxB/lfs-me/README.md

                                          |-->LINKS
 Where `$...` are the respective values of the variables.
 If `$pkgver_postfix` is set, the last directory is `$pkgver-$pkgver_postfix`

+By default the index is stored in `/var/lfs-me/index`

 PKGBUILD
 --------
 Create a new package by copying and modifying `PKGBUILD.proto`.
 The *PKGBUILD* is loaded by *lfs-me* and then the different functions are executed.